breezy-weather/breezy-weather/weather-unit/README.md

 Android library to handle:

 - Unit conversion
-- Formatting in various languages, including on devices without ICU support or with missing CLDR data, with a simplified backport (no handling of plural and non-nominative rules)
+- Formatting in various languages, including on devices without ICU support or with missing CLDR data, with a simplified backport (no handling of plural and non-nominative rules, no regional translations for languages)

 Syntax inspired by [Kotlin duration](https://kotlinlang.org/docs/time-measurement.html#time-sources).